-Smith College participates in the National Institute of Standards and Technology (NIST) Summer Undergraduate Research Fellowship (SURF) program for students majoring in science, engineering, and mathematics.
+The National Institute of Standards and Technology (NIST) Summer Undergraduate Research Fellowship (SURF) program is for students majoring in science, engineering, and mathematics.
 There are two program sites: one at NIST‘s Boulder, Colorado campus and another at NIST‘s Gaithersburg, Maryland campus.
 Smith College students participated in NIST SURF in 2016 and 2017 (1 student), 2015 (2 students) and 2014 (3 students).

 |NIST SURF at Boulder provides opportunities for approximately 20 SURFers.
 Opportunities are available in the fields of:

-- Apply only if you are available to participate in the full program: Boulder – May 22 to August 4, 2017 and Gaithersburg – May 22 to August 4, 2017 (2018 dates will be substituted once they are confirmed).
+- Apply only if you are available to participate in the full program: Boulder – May 18 to July 31, 2020 and Gaithersburg – May 26 to August 7, 2020.

-A complete application includes: The completed application form/cover sheet (for Boulder, for Gaithersburg., copies of all relevant college transcripts, current resume, confirmation that two letters of recommendation have been requested, a letter of intent or personal statement, and proof of citizenship/permanent residency.
-The letter of intent/personal statement should contain information that helps the review committee make an informed decision about the student, such as why the student wants to participate in the SURF NIST program and what areas of NIST research interest the student.
-Samples of the letter of intent/personal statement.
+A complete application includes: Copies of relevant college transcripts, current resume, two letters of recommendation (non-confidential – the applicant must submit them electronically with the application), a comprehensive questionnaire, and proof of citizenship/permanent residency and health care coverage.
+The questionnaire (Boulder, Gaithersburg), resume, and letters of recommendation should contain information that helps the review committee make an informed decision about the student, such as why the student wants to participate in the SURF NIST program and what areas of NIST research interest the student.